karaken12/sh24-techtest-react/README.md

 If you have Docker and Docker Compose installed you can run the tests and server in a Docker container instead.

-### Rebuilding the image

-If changes have been made to the code, the underlying image will need to be rebuilt.
-You can do this with `docker compose build`.

 ### Running tests

 You can run the tests using `docker compose run web npm test`.